peteroupc/CBOR/docs/PeterO.Cbor.CBORDataUtilities.md

 <b>Returns:</b>

 A CBOR object that represents the parsed number.
+Returns positive zero if the number is a zero that starts with a minus sign (such as "-0" or "-0.0").
 Returns null if the parsing fails.

 ### ParseJSONNumber